Written By John VanDerLaan

 What We Don't Like

 Stripers, blues, jacks, permit, reds, snook, kings, tarpon, Spanish Mackerel?
 The 11 foot heavy action rod has the power to handle even the biggest fish in the surf.
+This is the best surf rod foe beginners because it is incredibly durable and very affordable.

 RELATED: Are Ugly Stik Rods Good?